Janis Joplin: Early life

 Her parents felt that Janis needed more attention than their other children.
 As a teenager, Joplin befriended a group of outcasts, one of whom had albums by blues artists Bessie Smith, Ma Rainey, and Lead Belly, which Joplin later credited with influencing her decision to become a singer.
 She began singing blues and folk music with friends at Thomas Jefferson High School.
 In high school, she was a classmate of Pro Football Hall of Fame coach Jimmy Johnson.
 Joplin stated that she was ostracized and bullied in high school.
 As a teen, she became overweight and suffered from acne, leaving her with deep scars that required dermabrasion.
-Other kids at high school would routinely taunt her and call her names like "pig", "freak", "n-word lover", or "creep".
-She said, "I was a misfit.
-I read, I painted, I thought.
-I didn't hate black people."

 Joplin graduated from high school in 1960 and attended Lamar State College of Technology in Beaumont, Texas, during the summer and later the University of Texas at Austin (UT), although she did not complete her college studies.
 The campus newspaper, The Daily Texan, ran a profile of her in the issue dated July 27, 1962, headlined "She Dares to Be Different."
 The article began, "She goes barefooted when she feels like it, wears Levi's to class because they're more comfortable, and carries her Autoharp with her everywhere she goes so that in case she gets the urge to break into song, it will be handy.
 Her name is Janis Joplin."
 While at UT she performed with a folk trio called the Waller Creek Boys (Powell St. John and Lanny Wiggins), showcasing her strong mezzo-soprano vocals, and frequently socialized with the staff of the campus humor magazine The Texas Ranger.
-According to Freak Brothers cartoonist Gilbert Shelton, who befriended her, she used to sell The Texas Ranger, which contained some of Shelton's early comic books, on the campus.
+According to Freak Brothers cartoonist Gilbert Shelton, who befriended her, she used to sell copies of The Texas Ranger, which contained some of Shelton's early comic books, on the campus.